 Happy Fourth of July, folks!

 Last week on Fashion Friday, I shared with you the Sporty Black and White portion of the White House Black Market show at The Club in Birmingham.
 I’m so excited to show you the fun and flirty skirts and dresses this week from that show, as Skirting the Issue of Fashion Friday.
-Darlene Real with The Model Connection is once again our host with a group of models in most age groups.
+Darlene Real is once again our host with a group of models in most age groups.
 She continues to show us that “Appearance Matters” and we can all look fabulous no matter our size or age.
 In a conversation we had recently, she said that our beauty comes from within and it is our attitude, confidence and mood that make us beautiful.
 Fashion simply compliments or contradicts our personality.
 This is evident in the clothing choices made for each model.

 We begin with Linda who is stunning in this black and white snake-print dress.
 She is a “masterpiece mystery” daring to be elegant and sexy at the same time.